SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: On-Device Implementation of the Social Interaction Detection System

-Our on-device system was designed with multiple safeguards to protect participant privacy throughout data collection, processing, and storage.
+Our on-device system was designed with multiple safeguards to protect participant privacy.
 First, all data were collected with informed consent.
-The consent process explicitly described the study objectives, the sensors used, and the nature of the collected data.
-Participants were given opportunities to ask questions and could withdraw from the study at any time without penalty.
+The consent process explicitly described the study objectives, the sensors used and the nature of the data collected.
+Participants were given the opportunity to ask questions and could withdraw from the study at any time without penalty.
 Second, sensing was automatically disabled whenever the smartwatch was removed from the participant’s wrist.
-In addition, data were collected only in short recording windows of approximately 15 seconds, spaced at fixed intervals of 1 minute and 30 seconds.
-This duty-cycled design reduces continuous exposure while still supporting meaningful behavioral and health assessments.
-As discussed in Section \ref{threshold_justi_rec_window_duty_cycle_sec}, this recording duration is shorter than those used in several prior systems.
 To further promote transparency, our system displayed a visible ``Recording\ldots'' indicator during each 15-second window.
 Third, all data processing was performed on-device.
 Raw audio was stored only transiently and was deleted immediately after conversion into numerical representations, a process that typically completed within a few seconds.
-These intermediate numerical values were also discarded as soon as feature extraction and prediction were completed.
-Only a single derived audio representation—the log-mel spectrogram—was retained for downstream processing.
-This representation is more privacy preserving than raw audio and is widely used in audio analysis research \cite{info_10_2196_66491}.

-Fourth, collected data were stored temporarily within the application sandbox, preventing access by other applications on the device.
-Processed data were then securely uploaded to Amazon S3, which provides both client-side and server-side encryption by default.
-Access to stored data was restricted to authorized members of the research team.
+Only a single derived audio representation (the log-mel spectrogram) was retained; this representation is more privacy preserving than raw audio and is widely used in audio analysis research \cite{info_10_2196_66491}.
+Fourth, collected data were stored temporarily within the application sandbox, preventing access by other applications on the device, then securely uploaded to Amazon S3, which provides both client-side and server-side encryption.

-To further improve robustness while protecting sensitive annotations, interaction events and other sparse data (e.g., participant annotations and missed-interaction reports) were stored separately from high–sampling-rate physiological and behavioral sensing streams.
-Because interaction-level data are comparatively sparse and critical for model development, this separation reduces the risk that corruption or loss in high-volume sensor data will affect ground-truth labels.
-All retained data were stored in compressed formats and uploaded securely, supporting reliable long-term deployment under resource and privacy constraints.

-Finally, all privacy and security measures were reviewed and approved by the university’s Institutional Review Board (IRB) and IT security office, ensuring compliance with institutional and ethical standards for human-subject research.
+Finally, all privacy and security measures were reviewed and approved by the university’s Institutional Review Board (IRB) and Information Technology Security ensuring compliance with institutional and ethical standards for human-subjects research.